QianhuiWan/resonant_universe/story1_field.md

 This system of quark + gluon fields is called quantum chromodynamics (QCD).

 A proton is therefore not a tiny marble.
 It is a storm of swirling fields, constantly exchanging gluons, fluctuating in shape, mass, and energy.
 Even “solid” things are built from a buzzing storm.

 ### 3. A Simple Analogy: The Ocean and Waves 🌊

 If all this sounds abstract, here’s an intuitive way to understand it:

-Imagine the ocean = a field
+- Imagine the ocean = a field

-A wave on the surface = a particle
+- A wave on the surface = a particle

-The wave cannot exist without the ocean
+- The wave cannot exist without the ocean

-The ocean exists even without the wave
+- The ocean exists even without the wave

-Particles are like waves: **Temporary patterns on something deeper and continuous.**
+- Particles are like waves: **Temporary patterns on something deeper and continuous.**

-Even when space looks empty, the “ocean” of fields is still there—quiet, but full of potential.
+Even when space looks empty, the “ocean” of fields is still there, quiet, but full of potential.

 ### 4. Why Fields Explain Everything Better